Advanced & Defensive Driving Courses Dagenham

 For all our bespoke driving courses in Dagenham, we provide training on a range of roads and different areas, which can include:

 Motorway training – The closest motorway to Dagenham is the M25, linked by the A13 south and the A12 north, and these routes are particularly busy, especially during rush hours with commuter traffic.
 When living or working within the capital, motorway driving is essential to navigating separate areas quickly.
-There are many motorway accidents, which tend to occur around the junctions, mainly down to the entering or exiting speeds, and occasionally because a driver panics when nearly missing an exit and dangerously scoots across lanes.
-Always keeping a reasonable distance between you and the vehicle in front will ensure you can see the road ahead clearly.
-This is very important when behind high-sided lorries.
-Understanding the theory of motorway driving is essential, especially with the introduction of Smart Motorways.
+There are many motorway accidents, which tend to occur around junctions, mainly due to the speeds at which drivers enter or exit.
+Always maintaining a safe distance between you and the vehicle in front will help ensure you can see the road ahead clearly and respond in time if needed.
+This is especially important when behind high-sided lorries.

-Rural Roads – To the north and east of Dagenham, some lovely rural areas have picturesque villages towards Tilbury and Southend on Sea.
+Rural Roads – To the north and east of Dagenham, there are some rural areas with picturesque villages, including those near Tilbury and Southend-on-Sea.
 Still, unfortunately, rural roads can be particularly hazardous if unfamiliar to the driver.
-With some very narrow lanes, often single track, meeting other road users can be problematic, especially if driving at speed.
+With some very narrow lanes, often single-track, meeting other road users can be problematic, especially when driving at speed.
 It is vital that you understand how to scan the road in such a way that allows good forward observations and planning to take place.
-For example, the triangle of minor roads between Chadwell St Mary, East Tilbury and Linford is littered with accident sites, many of which may have been avoided with some better observations and less haste.
-With few warning signs and hardly any street lights, rural driving can be hazardous, and sadly younger drivers are harmed most in such areas.
+For example, the triangle of minor roads between Chadwell St Mary, East Tilbury, and Linford is littered with accident sites, many of which could have been avoided with better observation and less haste.
+With few warning signs and hardly any street lights, rural driving can be hazardous.

-Urban Training – The urban area of Dagenham contains many busy roads, such as the A1240 Heathway and the intersections of Hedgemans Road and Parsloes Avenue, which include many stop-start traffic light junctions that have seen many accidents over the past few years.
+Urban Training – The urban area of Dagenham features many busy roads, including the A1240 Heathway and the intersections of Hedgemans Road and Parsloes Avenue, which are characterised by numerous stop-start traffic light junctions that have witnessed a high number of accidents over the past few years.
 Most urban accidents result from impatience or misunderstanding another driver’s intentions.
-Extra training for driving in urban environments will help reduce numbers immensely.
-It is vital to have all-around vision when driving in busy urban streets, with side junctions and cyclists being an extra consideration.
-Although urban accidents are most likely to be less severe as they tend to happen at lower speeds, they can be very chaotic and costly.
+It is vital to have a comprehensive vision when driving in busy urban streets, with side junctions and cyclists being an additional consideration.
+Although urban accidents are generally less severe, as they tend to occur at lower speeds, they can still be chaotic and costly.
 In many cases, they may have been avoided with better observations and patience.

 During a session, we typically look at: